icealtria/linkwiz/README.md

 ```
 paru -S linkwiz
 ```
+Set LinkWiz as default browser
 ## Configuration

-You can configure LinkWiz by modifying the `linkwiz.toml` file, which is created in the `~/.config/linkwiz.toml` on the first run.
+You can configure LinkWiz by modifying the `linkwiz.toml` file, which is created in the `~/.config/linkwiz/linkwiz.toml` on the first run.
 You can add rules to specify which browser to use for specific domains.

 Example `linkwiz.toml`:
 ```toml